awoldt/json-fetch/README.md

 # JSON Fetch

-This is a basic GO program that will fetch any API rest endpoint that returns data in JSON format and write that data to a file.
-All files saved with .json extension.
+This is a basic GO program that will fetch any API endpoint that returns data in JSON format and write that data to a file.
+All files are saved with .json extension.